This post may contain affiliate links.

 I’ve recommended this thing to so many sleep-deprived mamas!

-My son loved the Baby Merlin Sleepsuit, but I know some parents who’s children weren’t such a fan.
-For them, I always recommend the Sleep Sense Program, or to try some (or all) of the following:
+My son loved the Baby Merlin Sleepsuit, but I know some parents whose children weren’t such a fan.

 Having a Dark Room